 NFL totals can be as low as 35 points, but are usually in the mid-40s.
 The biggest totals in the NFL usually top out at around 55 points.
-College totals go much higher.
+With NCAAF betting, totals go much higher.
 There are regularly games in the 70s.

-As far as other betting markets, there is no difference in how they work compared to the NFL.
+For other NCAAF betting markets, there is no difference in how they work compared to the NFL.
 Parlays, teasers, pleasers and other bets have the same odds.
 Player and team props will be less readily available compared to NFL markets, but are provided for most games.
 The more popular the game, the more markets available.
 The same goes for live betting.

 There’s an excellent reason why betting limits for college football are lower than the pros.
 It’s because oddsmakers have a tougher time handicapping these games compared to the NFL.
 One of the main reasons is because it’s extremely hard to follow hundreds of teams and dozens of conferences.

-The sportsbooks will have a much better bead on games where two highly ranked teams face off, but their knowledge of smaller conferences and schools will be lacking.
-Soaking up all you can in regards to college football will help you tremendously, provided you understand basic line shopping and can spot inefficient markets.
+The best betting sites will have a much better bead on games where two highly ranked teams face-off, but their knowledge of smaller conferences and schools will be lacking.
+Soaking up all you can in regards to NCAAF betting will help you tremendously, provided you understand basic line shopping and can spot inefficient markets.

 There’s a lot more value in understanding weak teams, compared to high-profile or highly ranked schools (of course this has value as well).
 Understanding teams’ weaknesses and strengths on both sides of the ball can be extremely helpful and a way to look at the game beyond the box score in comparison to the betting line.

 Home-field advantage is very real, particularly when it comes to college sports.
 You’re not “getting one over” on the oddsmakers when you take road favorites.
-This is even truer when rivals face off or in critical conference games.
+This is even more true when rivals face off or in critical conference games.
 If anything, bettors should be looking to bet underdogs.

-One of the major pitfalls for the betting public when wagering on college football is taking college statistics and weighing them like those of professional football.
+One of the major pitfalls for NCAAF betting is taking college statistics and weighing them like those of professional football.
 The statistics are the same, but they carry a lot more weight in the NFL.

 For instance, win and loss records can be extremely deceiving.
 A team that is playing poorly could easily roll through their non-conference schedule with no issues, and with a 4-0 record.
 However, a team from a lesser conference might go 1-3, but play well in comparison to their competition.